 - Time constraints and resources available

 Judges will also consider the pressure and demand of reporting deadlines, and the location of the journalist.
 They also take into consideration isolation or exposure to outside forces, as well as the real or potential dangers in presenting a story.

 Conditions of entry

-Entries must have been published, broadcast or televised in Australia from April 27, 2018 to April 26, 2019.
-Eligibility for the Women’s Leadership is based on independent acts of journalism, free from any commercial or corporate interests.
+Entries must have been published, broadcast or televised in Australia from April 27, 2020, to April 26, 2021.
+Eligibility for Women’s Leadership is based on independent acts of journalism, free from any commercial or corporate interests.